Download:

 • Speech.

-The lectures will also cover the most actual issues in the application of biometric technologies, including:
+The lectures will also cover the most advanced issues in the application of Deep Learning to biometric technologies, including:

 • Biometric challenges and competitions;